Symfony

 ...

-A common issue with Symfony application is the Symfony firewall that doesn't allow 1Pilot servers to connect to your website and redirect requests they performs to
+A common issue with Symfony applications is the Symfony firewall not allowing 1Pilot servers to connect to your website and redirecting their requests from /onepilot/* to the login form.

 pattern: ^/onepilot/